Festival Foods: Weight violation and labeling error

 In September 2019, Festival Foods was fined $32,016 by the state Department of Agriculture, Trade and Consumer Protection for labeling errors.
-The company had 39 weight violations and two labeling errors that the state Department found in seven Wisconsin stores based on legal documents filed in Eau Claire County Court.
+The company had 39 weight violations and two labeling errors that the state department found in seven Wisconsin stores based on legal documents filed in Eau Claire County Court.

 Subsidiaries

-In 2010, Festival Foods purchased the Apple Creek Inn of De Pere, and renamed it The Marq.
+In 2010, Festival Foods purchased the Apple Creek Inn of De Pere and renamed it The Marq.
 The Marq is a 550-seat banquet and catering facility.
 In 2013, Festival added a second Marq location in Suamico.
 On May 19, 2020, Festival announced the closure of the Marq due to the COVID-19 pandemic.

 Acquisition by Schnuck Markets

-In September 2025, Schnuck Markets's parent company, The 1939 Group, reached an agreement to acquire Skogen's Festival Foods, including all 42 Festival Foods stores in Wisconsin.
-Festival Foods will retain its brand name and continue to operate from its Onalaska, Wisconsin headquarters as a sister company to Schnuck Markets under the 1939 Group umbrella.
+In 2025, Schnuck Markets' parent company, The 1939 Group, acquired Skogen's Festival Foods, including all 42 Festival Foods stores in Wisconsin.
+Festival Foods will retain its brand name and continue to operate from its Onalaska, Wisconsin headquarters as a sister company to Schnucks under the 1939 Group umbrella.

-On October 20, 2025, it was announced that the parent company of the Schnucks chain had completed the purchase of the Wisconsin company.